GlareDB/glaredb.github.io/storage/index.md

 systems use indexes to support more efficient queries.
-Indexes are additional structures with compact representations that contain the values of some column (or groups of columns), with pointers to each row, that the query can use to limit the number records it must inspect.
+Indexes are additional structures with compact representations that contain the values of some column (or groups of columns), with pointers to each row, that the query can use to limit the number of records it must inspect.
 Because indexes are stored in a particular order, queries can also use the order of keys in an index to support sorts.
 While indexes are possible for columnar formats in analytical workloads, as is the